Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Explicit game-theoretic MPC

 We run Algorithm~\ref{alg:ParametricGNE} to compute the explicit GNE solution with parameter $p = [x(t)^\top\ u(t-1)^\top\ r_1(t)\ r_2(t)]^\top\in\rr^8$ over the range $\|p\|_\infty\leq 100$, where $x(t)$ is the current state of the system at time $t$ and $u(t-1)$ the previous input applied.
-The explicit solution consists of 7 critical regions, 4 with unique solutions and 3 with infinitely many solutions.
-By applying the minimum-norm criterion in~\eqref{eq:mpQP-min-norm-solution}, we obtain a unique explicit GNE solution with 19 critical regions, computed offline in about 11.59~s on an Apple M4 Max processor with 64~GB of RAM.
+The explicit solution consists of 15 critical regions, 12 with unique solutions and 3 with infinitely many solutions.
+By applying the minimum-norm criterion in~\eqref{eq:mpQP-min-norm-solution}, we obtain a unique explicit GNE solution with 27 critical regions.
+The offline computation time was 12.28~s on an Apple M4 Max processor with 64~GB of RAM.
+The online evaluation time of the explicit GNE solution ranges between 0.008 and 0.069~ms, with an average of 0.012~ms. For comparison, we solve the GNE problem online via the MILP solver HiGHS, as described in~\cite[Section~4]{Bem26}, which takes between 0.412 and 0.499~ms, with an average of 0.432~ms. Note that we use MILP as the GNEP that must be solved at each time step is not monotone, nor do we restrict ourselves to variational solutions; this rules out most of the available alternative methods for solving linear quadratic GNEPs.

-We simulate the closed-loop system for 50 time steps, comparing the explicit GNE-MPC controller with the centralized MPC.
-The results are shown in Figure~\ref{fig:nash_mpqp_two_mass_MPC}, where we can see that both controllers successfully move the masses to their desired positions while satisfying the coupling constraint.
-However, the closed-loop trajectories are quite different: with game-theoretic MPC, agent $2$ tracks its reference position more greedily, with agent $1$ adjusting its position error accordingly, while the centralized MPC finds a compromise of the agents' objective to track both references.
+We simulate the closed-loop system for 50 time steps, comparing the explicit game-theoretic MPC controller with the optimization-based MPC.
+The results are shown in Figure~\ref{fig:nash_mpqp_two_mass_MPC}, where we can see that both controllers successfully move the masses to their desired positions.
+However, the closed-loop trajectories are quite different: with game-theoretic MPC, agent $2$ tracks its reference position more greedily, with agent $1$ adjusting its position error accordingly, while the MPC optimizing the sum of costs finds a compromise of the agents' objective to track both references.
 In both cases, the coupling constraint $y_2(t)-y_1(t)\geq\Delta y$ is satisfied at all steps $t$.

 Table~\ref{tab:two-masses-CRs} shows the critical regions found for this explicit Nash equilibrium problem.
 All game-theoretic MPCs yield a very similar closed-loop behavior.
 Although the following cases have not been recorded in our simulations, in the case of overlapping regions we would have chosen the controller gain associated with the first region that $p$ is found to belong to, and, in case of regions with infinitely many solutions, the value of $y_2$ with smallest norm such that $(p,y_2)$ belongs to the polyhedron in~\eqref{eq:mpQP-CR-partial-rank} (a trivial operation when $y_2\in\rr$.)